JonLev03-hub/Donation-success-analysis/README.md

 # Donation-success-analysis
+## Overview
 Large companies have millions of dollars that they are willing to donate to charity but its always a hard decision to pick the right one that will use the money most effectively.
 I will be using deep learning models to predict the best way to allocate that money.

 To achieve this I will be reviewing a list of previous applicants inside a neural network.
 This dataframe is displayed below.
 ![image](https://user-images.githubusercontent.com/81537476/155869757-05aa5307-63b8-4064-9ed0-2a20fff8427a.png)

+before displaying this data I had removed the EIN, and NAME columns because they are not useful for this analysis.
+The target was the status column.

+I had done tests two hidden layers, and each layer contained between 4 and 36 neurons. after 600 + tests with different combinations we had a maximum accuracy of 71%.
+To improve this I experimented with different activation function, and different neuron counts.

+## The analysis
 This data had already been relatively clean, so to prep this data I simply had to use the OneHotEncoder on the categorical data.

-The target was the status column.

 For the first attempt I created a neural network using Relu as the activation function for two hidden layers (node count of 5 and 7), and a sigmoid function as the output.
 This resulted with a accuracy of approximately 56% after 50 epochs.
 As this is obviously not effective for a solution I setup a quick boute force method that could try a large sum of combimations. after testing 485 combinations I was able to get some interesting results, then I did another batch test and canceled it after 65 rounds due to poor results.